 Web technologies study: Our software frameworks preferences

-Our work is about getting things done in an efficient way.
+If you know a little thing about us, our work is all about getting things done efficiently.
 We have been through many projects now, which means we have applied many technologies too.
-So, after our fair experience working in the tech world, we can present our thoughts on the current situation in the web technologies market and why we use what we use.
+After our fair experience in the tech world working on development, we can present our thoughts on the current situation in the web technologies market and why we use them.

 So, we’re on board.
 We’re here for those sleek frameworks helping us build fast, engaging, bulletproof web apps.
-On a daily basis we use React and Angular (newest versions) as our main technologies on the front end.
-We support them with other languages and frameworks, but we believe that the base of the app should be as stable as possible (meaning proven efficiency and great support).
-Everybody can (and should) try to benefit from the most recent tech on the market (like we do with e.g. GraphQL, Prisma, Apollo, or even Vue.js), but should be aware too of the risks involved and definitely should secure the project as best possible.
+On a daily basis, we use React and Angular (newest versions) as our main technologies on the front end.
+We support them with other languages and frameworks, but we believe that the app’s base should be as stable as possible (meaning proven efficiency and generous support).

-So after all those trade-offs and data, we can conclude that: we build in React, Angular on the front end, and Node.js, Ruby on Rails on the back end, in various combinations.
-Sometimes we use other languages to support the project, but we hardly ever base the app on other technologies.
-We believe this is the right choice as we believe in data, developers’ satisfaction, stability, fast-paced development, results, and community, but we also love to follow the trends and to be a part of the group actually improving the web.
+So, after all those trade-offs and data, we can conclude that: we build in React, Angular on the front end, and Node.js, Ruby on Rails on the back end, in various combinations.
+Sometimes we use other languages to support the project, but we hardly ever base the app on different technologies.
+We believe this is the right choice as we believe in data, developers’ satisfaction, stability, fast-paced development, results, and community.
+Still, we also love to follow the trends and be a part of the group improving the web.

 You may also like...